Facts about entry visas

 You can use the EU Schengen calculator to work out when you can enter the Schengen area again, and how many days you can stay.

-If you are planning to stay in Sweden for longer than 90 days you need to apply for a visitors’ residence permit, or – if there are special reasons – a visa for a longer period (a D visa).
+If you are planning to stay in Sweden for longer than 90 days you need to apply for a visitors’ residence permit.

 The embassy or consulate-general normally makes the decisions regarding visas, but in some circumstances it can hand the matter to the Swedish Migration Agency for decision-making.
 The regulations in the EU Visa Code determine whether or not you are granted a visa.